 - 1. Flood protection standards are provided in Div.
 10, Article 4.
-County-wide flood protection standards apply in all Redevelopment Zoning Districts and cannot be modified or exempted. - 2.
+Flood protection standards apply in all Redevelopment Zoning Districts and cannot be modified or exempted. - 2.
 Stormwater management standards provided in Div.
-9, Article 4.
-Apply in Redevelopment Zoning Districts except as modified in this section for Small Sites.
+9, Article 4 apply in Redevelopment Zoning Districts except as modified in this section for Small Sites.
 Small Site is defined as the construction or expansion of a principal building or accessory structures on a lawful parcel, provided the parcel being developed is less than one-half acre. - 3.
-The stormwater management requirements identified in Section 4.384, 4.385.B.6, 4.385.C, 4.385.D, and 4.385.F.4, Div.
+The stormwater management requirements identified in Sections 4.384, 4.385.B.6, 4.385.C, 4.385.D, and 4.385.F.4, Div.
 9, Article 4 are not applicable to Small Sites.
-Development on Small Sites shall be designed to control stormwater runoff, retaining or detain stormwater runoff, and cleansing stormwater runoff by using one or more strategy from each Stormwater Strategy Category (pavement, storage and filtration) listed below in Table 12-10.
-The following strategies area recommended in the Stormwater Design Toolkit (Martin County CRA, January 2012). - 4.
-The application requirements for single family residential development found in the Martin County Stormwater Management and Flood Protection Standards shall also apply to Small Sites.
+Development on Small Sites shall be designed to control stormwater runoff, retain or detain stormwater runoff, and clean stormwater runoff by using one or more strategies from each Stormwater Strategy Category (pavement, storage and filtration) listed below in Table 12-10.
+The following strategies are recommended in the Stormwater Design Toolkit (Martin County CRA, January 2012).